MattHarrington/BuildCamp/Tuesday/Session_11_Express2/ReadMe.md

 ![](ScreenShots/ss8.png)

-In the next section we will implement the views for each of the recipe kind.
+In the next section we will implement the views for each of the recipe kinds.

 ##Creating the Recipes Route